canonical/spark-client-snap/docs/tutorial/t-spark-monitoring.md

 By default, Spark stores the logs of drivers and executors as pod logs in the local file system, which gets lost if the pods are deleted.
 Spark provides us with the feature to store these logs in S3 so that they can later be retrieved and visualized.

 Charmed Spark provides native support and integration for two monitoring systems:
-1. Using Spark History Server
+1. Using Spark History Server, which is a UI that most Spark users are accustomed to, to analyze their jobs, at a more business level (e.g. jobs separated by the different steps and so on).
+Spark History server does not support authentication yet.
-2. Using Canonical Observability Stack (COS)
+2. Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, allowing to set up alerts and dashboarding based on resource utilization.

 Let's explore each one of these options.